ERGO-Code/HiGHS/src/pdlp/cupdlp/README.md

 > error C2146: syntax error: missing ';' before identifier 'calloc' (or 'malloc')

-In the case of `#define CUPDLP_INIT_ZERO_VEC(var, size)`, by using new macros, `#define CUPDLP_INIT_ZERO_INT_VEC(var, size)`, `#define CUPDLP_INIT_ZERO_DOUBLE_VEC(var, size)`, to replace the use of `CUPDLP_INIT_ZERO_VEC` in `csc_alloc` `csr_alloc`, `dense_alloc` and `dense_alloc_matrix`, it has been verified that the corresponding compiler errors disappear.
-However, the extensive use of `CUPDLP_INIT` for general `var` is such that many macros for explicit var types would have to be written.

-By creating
+In HiGHS, all the macros using `typeof` have been replaced by multiple type-specific macros

 ## Problem with sys/time.h

 The HiGHS branch add-pdlp compiles and runs fine on @jajhall's Linux machine, but CI tests on GitHub fail utterly due to `sys/time.h` not being found.
-Since HiGHS won't be using the cuPDLP-c timing, this can be commented out using a compiler directive.
+Since HiGHS won't be using the `cuPDLP-c` timing, this can be commented out using a compiler directive.

-## Making cuPDLP-c less chatty
+## Termination of cuPDLP-C

+cuPDLP-C terminates when either the current or averaged iterates satisfy primal/dual feasibility, using a 2-norm measure relative to the size of the RHS/costs.
+HiGHS assesses primal/dual feasibility using a infinity-norm absolute measure.
+Thus the cuPDLP-C result frequently fails to satisfy HiGHS primal/dual feasibility.
+To get around this, `iInfNormAbsLocalTermination` has been introduced into cuPDLP-C.

+By default, `iInfNormAbsLocalTermination` is false, so that the original cuPDLP-C termination criteria are used.

+When `iInfNormAbsLocalTermination` is true, cuPDLP-C terminates only when primal/dual feasibility is satisfied for the infinity-norm absolute measure of the current iterate, so that HiGHS primal/dual feasibility is satisfied.

+## Contrilling the `cuPDLP-c` logging

-As a research code, `cuPDLP-c` naturally produces a lot of output.
-Within HiGHS it should produce less output, and it should be possible to make it run silently.
-The simplest way to do this is introduce a logging level parameter into `cuPDLP-c` that, when zero, yields no output, when 1 yields just summary logging at the end, and when 2 or more produces the logging that you would wish to see.
-I guess that this would be added to `CUPDLP_INT_USER_PARAM_INDEX`.
+As a research code, `cuPDLP-c` naturally produces a lot of logging output.
+HiGHS must be able to run with less logging output, or completely silently.
+This is achieved using the `nLogLevel` parameter in `cuPDLP-c`.

+By default, `nLogLevel` is 2, so all the original `cuPDLP-c` logging is produced.

+* If `nLogLevel` is 1, then the `cuPDLP-c` logging is less verbose
+* If `nLogLevel` is 0, then there is no `cuPDLP-c` logging

 A related issue is the use of `fp` and `fp_sol`.
-HiGHS won't be using these, so I set them to null pointers. `cuPDLP-c` already doesnt print the solution if `fp_sol` is a null pointer, so (like me) I suggest that the call to `writeJson(fp, pdhg);` is conditional on `if (fp)`.
+HiGHS won't be using these, so sets them to null pointers. `cuPDLP-c` already doesn't print the solution if `fp_sol` is a null pointer, so the call to `writeJson(fp, pdhg);` is now conditional on `if (fp)`.

 ## Handling infeasible or unbounded problems

-cuPDLP-c now terminates with status `INFEASIBLE_OR_UNBOUNDED` for the infeasible and unbounded LPs in unit tests `pdlp-infeasible-lp` and `pdlp-unbounded-lp` in `highs/check/TestPdlp.cpp`.
+`cuPDLP-c` now terminates with status `INFEASIBLE_OR_UNBOUNDED` for the infeasible and unbounded LPs in unit tests `pdlp-infeasible-lp` and `pdlp-unbounded-lp` in `highs/check/TestPdlp.cpp`.
 In the case of the unbounded LP, PDLP identifies a primal feasible point, so unboundedness can be deduced.
 This is done in `HighsSolve.cpp:131.

 ## Returning the iteration count

-The cuPDLP-c iteration count is held in `pdhg->timers->nIter`, but `pdhg` is destroyed in `LP_SolvePDHG`, so add `cupdlp_int* num_iter` to the parameter list of this method.
+The `cuPDLP-c` iteration count is held in `pdhg->timers->nIter`, but `pdhg` is destroyed in `LP_SolvePDHG`, so `cupdlp_int* num_iter` has been added to the parameter list of this method.

 ## To be done

-- Make cuPDLP-c less chatty
+- Make CupldlpWrapper.cpp look more like C++ than C